holepunchto/hyperswarm/README.md

 Join the swarm for the given topic.
 This will cause peers to be discovered for the topic (`'peer'` event).
 Connections will automatically be created to those peers (`'connection'` event).

 The `announce` and `lookup` parameters should be set according to your process' expected behavior and lifetime.
+If your process is:

- - If your process is "visiting" the topic temporarily, set `lookup: true` and `announce: false`.
+ - Joining the topic temporarily, set `lookup: true` and `announce: false`.
- - If your process is "seeding" the topic for a long time, set both `lookup: true` and `announce: true`.
+ - Joining the topic for a long time, set both `lookup: true` and `announce: true`.
- - If your process is "seeding" the topic and likely to receive a lot of connections (e.g. it runs persistently in the cloud) then set `lookup: false` and `announce: true`.
+ - Joining the topic and likely to receive a lot of connections (e.g. it runs persistently in the cloud) then set `lookup: false` and `announce: true`.

 Parameters: